ElementalMP4/Starling/docs/README.md

 This example program simply prints "Hello World!" and then does nothing.

 You can create other files and subfolders in the `prog` directory and they will be automatically detected and compiled for you.

+**NOTE:** The makefile will **only** work on Linux.
+If you are using Windows, I recommend using WSL with VSCode to build and then Qemu on Windows to test.